RonilM/SyncTable/readme.txt

-Editable table used for client-database interactions.
+Desc: Editable table used for client-database interactions.

+Dependencies: bootstrap-3.3.6 (or higher), jquery-1.11.3 (or higher)

 Usage: